DanLeEpicMan/UpdatedMonolithSolver/README.md

 I hope my explanation was as informative as it could be!
 The two repositories I borrowed from had their own instructions, but I felt like I should write my own to help streamline everything.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this a few times.

-If you run into any issues (or just wanna have a chat), then please feel free to shoot me a message. **My Discord is _Dan Le Man 2#1890_.
+If you run into any issues (or just wanna have a chat), then please feel free to shoot me a message. **My Discord is _danleman1337_.
 Alternatively, you can add my [Steam account](https://steamcommunity.com/id/danleepicman/) if you prefer to use that instead** (in case the link doesn't work, my friend code is 442227082).
 I don't really have other contact info, so hopefully those two work with you!

 Full credit to both authors I borrowed code from!
 Feel free to also modify and redistribute this as you wish.
 Released under MIT License.